Skip to navigation | Skip to content

 The Pin Series

-Because of the cyclical way in which I work, a series of related pieces will often span several years and this has been the case with the Pin Series.
+Because of the cyclical way in which I work, a series of related pieces will often span several years and this has certainly been the case with The Pin Series.

 Further work from this series can be found on The Pin Series Flickr page.